haosenli/wallstreetbets-data-collection/README.md

+# wallstreetbets-data-collection
+Aggregates r/wallstreetbets and stock market information for data analysis.

+# About
 Hello!
 This program is for analysing the discussion activities in the WallStreetBets Reddit.

 Before running the program, the following external libraries are needed:\